The Murchison falls national park

 The Game drives and Boat trips

-Game drives are carried out on the northern side.
+Game drives are carried out across the Nile, on the northern side of the park.
 Tracks that can easily be explored include the Buligi track, where Leopards are commonly seen.

 The Queen and Commonwealth tracks are famous for spotting lions.
-Herds of Giraffes and Buffaloes are common along the Victoria and Albert tracks.
+Ordinarily, herds of giraffes and buffaloes are common along the Victoria and Albert tracks.

 The boat trips along the river Nile start from Paraa.
 They sail up and downstream.